Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Learn Goal Representations?

 \subsection{Assuming Pre-Defined Goal Representation}

 Most approaches tackle the multi-goal \rl problem, where goal spaces and associated rewards are pre-defined by the engineer and are part of the task definition.
-Navigation and manipulation tasks, for example, pre-define goal spaces (e.g. target agent position and target block positions respectively) and use the Euclidean distance to compute rewards \citep{andrychowicz2017hindsight,nair2017overcoming,plappert2018multi,curious,li2019towards,lanier2019curiosity,ding_imitation_2019,schaul2015universal,goalgan}. \citet{akakzia2020decstr,ecoffet2020first} hand-define abstract state representation and provide positive rewards when these match target goal representations.
-This falls short of solving the intrinsically motivated goal exploration problem.
+Navigation and manipulation tasks, for example, pre-define goal spaces (\eg target agent position and target block positions respectively) and use the Euclidean distance to compute rewards \shortcite{schaul2015universal,andrychowicz2017hindsight,nair2017overcoming,plappert2018multi,goalgan,curious,blaes2019control,lanier2019curiosity,ding_imitation_2019,li2019towards}. \shortciteA{akakzia2020decstr,ecoffet2020first} hand-define abstract state representation and provide positive rewards when these match target goal representations.
+Finally, \shortciteA{team2021open} hand-define a large combinatorial goal space, where goals are Boolean formulas of predicates such as \textit{being near, on, seeing,} and \textit{holding}, as well as their negations, with arguments taken as entities such as \textit{objects, players}, and \textit{floors} in procedurally-generated multi-player worlds.
+In all these works, goals can only be sampled from a pre-defined bounded space.
+This falls short of solving the intrinsically motivated skills acquisition problem.
 The next sub-section investigates how goal representations can be learned.